JuliaDynamics/Associations.jl/docs/src/causalitytests/causality_tests_overview.md

 To systematically deal with this fact, we create estimator-specific [composite types](https://docs.julialang.org/en/v1/manual/types/#Composite-Types-1) for the different causality statistics.
-Every estimator is represented by a compositite types whose fields are the parameters of the test.
+Every estimator is represented by a composite types whose fields are the parameters of the test.
 A causality test is therefore uniquely defined by its parameters.
 Available causality tests are listed below.